EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 - [opendatainception](https://opendatainception.io/#?)

 Make sure your dataset is in a proper format.
 Eg, I had to convert one using Python to JSONL, because each line was a separate file, which made the import incredibly slow.

+Now we should have the data, what LLM should we use now?

 ## Which models are best for fine-tuning an LLM?